rcarrata/rcarrata.github.io/_posts/2022-03-29-ocp4-azure-ipi-private.md

 comments: true
 ---

 How can we generate a Private OpenShift cluster into an existing Azure Virtual Network (vNet) on Microsoft Azure?
-How can we deploy our cluster without exposing external / public endpoints accessible from internet?
-How we can achieve this in an automated and repeatable way?
+How can we deploy our cluster without exposing external / public endpoints accessible from the internet?
+How can we achieve this in an automated and repeatable way?

 Let's dig in!